EddyVerbruggen/nativescript-barcodescanner/README.md

 As you can see, you can style the view any way you like, and even overlay it with an image or button.
 To recreate the layout above, look at [these lines in the demo app](https://github.com/EddyVerbruggen/nativescript-barcodescanner/blob/23395bec3e5a26622146daea96dd6407a8413f70/demo/app/main-page.xml#L17-L31).

+> 💡 TIP: If you don't destroy the component/page which embed the scanner (but instead show a modal, or navigate "forward") you can "pause" the scanner (since plugin version 3.4.0).
+Simply set that `pause` property to `true` when applicable.

 ### XML
 ```xml
 <Page xmlns="http://schemas.nativescript.org/tns.xsd" xmlns:Barcode="nativescript-barcodescanner">